walidnegm/Bot0_config_agent/README.md

 ### More Laptop-Friendly Choices

-As **8GB dedicated VRAM is the de facto upper limit for most of today’s gaming laptops**, we recommend **4-bit quantized small models** from Alibaba, Google, Meta, and Microsoft to achieve the best balance of speed, performance, quality, ease of use, and cost—**without running out of memory (OOM)**.
+As **8GB dedicated VRAM is the de facto upper limit for most of today’s gaming laptops**, we recommend **4-bit quantized small models** from Alibaba, Alphabet, Deepseek, Meta, and Microsoft to achieve the best balance of speed, performance, quality, ease of use, and cost—**without running out of memory (OOM)**.

 - Best suited for laptops with **4GB–8GB dedicated VRAM**
 - **GPTQ** and **AWQ quantization** are state-of-the-art methods that preserve most of the full-size model’s quality, though they are slightly more complex to implement.